fbettag/aquila/guides/overview.md

 - **Transport agnostic** – production code talks to the `Aquila.Transport` behaviour, making it easy to swap real HTTP calls for cassette-backed replays in tests.
-- **Prompt integrity** – cassette metadata stores canonical request hashes so mismatched prompts fail fast and guide you toward re-recording.
+- **Prompt integrity** – cassette metadata stores canonical request bodies so mismatched prompts fail fast and guide you toward re-recording.
 - **Streaming first** – even synchronous calls use streaming under the hood, enabling telemetry and consistent sink handling.